Vyral/base-template/_posts/2018-10-09-everything-you-need-to-know-about-radon.md

 So if you do find your dream home and discover that it has a high level of radon, don't let it stop you from buying it, because it’s a problem that can be fixed.

-If you have any additional questions about radon, or if you're interested in buying or selling, please feel free to reach out to me.
+If you have any additional questions about radon or if you're interested in buying or selling, please feel free to reach out to me.
 I look forward to speaking with you soon.